Clastify logo

 Differentiation is a developmental process in which an unspecialized cell changes its gene expression, structure and biochemistry so that it becomes suited to a particular function.
 A neuron, a red blood cell and a muscle fibre are different because different sets of genes are active in them, not because they inherited different genomes.

 Gene expression is the use of information in a gene to make a functional product, usually a protein or RNA molecule.
-Differentiation depends on patterns of gene expression: some genes are switched on, others stay switched off.
+Differentiation depends on gene expression patterns: some genes switch on, others stay switched off.
 As a result, cells develop different enzymes, membrane proteins, organelles and shapes.

 Positional information in the early embryo

 An embryo has to make the right cell types in the right places.
-One way it does this is through chemical gradients, which are spatial differences in the concentration of a signalling molecule across a tissue.
-Cells in different positions experience different concentrations, which can change gene expression.
+One way it does this is through chemical gradients, spatial differences in the concentration of a signalling molecule across a tissue.
+Cells in different positions are exposed to different concentrations, which can change gene expression.

-The key idea is simple: position affects signals, signals affect gene expression, and gene expression affects differentiation.
-A cell near one end of an early embryo may receive a high concentration of a signalling molecule; another cell farther away receives less.
-Those cells may then activate different genes and follow different developmental pathways.
+The idea is simple: position affects signals, signals affect gene expression, and gene expression affects differentiation.
+A cell near one end of an early embryo may receive a high concentration of a signalling molecule.
+Another cell farther away receives less.
+The two cells may then activate different genes and follow different developmental pathways.

 Image

-This answers the linking question “How do cells become differentiated?” at the cellular level: differentiation comes from regulated gene expression, often guided by signals such as gradients in early development.
+This answers the linking question “How do cells become differentiated?” at the cellular level.
+Differentiation is the outcome of regulated gene expression, often guided by signals such as gradients in early development.
 Later in the course you meet molecular mechanisms such as DNA methylation and histone acetylation; here, keep the focus on the embryo-scale idea that gradients help cells interpret where they are.

 What makes a stem cell a stem cell?

 A stem cell is an undifferentiated or partly differentiated cell that can divide repeatedly and can produce daughter cells that differentiate along more than one pathway.
-The syllabus asks for two properties, so keep it simple:
+The syllabus is only asking for two properties here, so keep it simple:

 • stem cells can divide again and again;